nodelibraries/ioc/README.md

 const IUserServiceToken = Symbol('IUserService');

 // Register services
-// ⚠️ IMPORTANT: If a class constructor has parameters (dependencies), you MUST provide them in the dependencies array services.addSingleton<ILogger>(ILoggerToken, Logger); // No dependencies - constructor has no parameters services.addScoped<IUserService>(IUserServiceToken, UserService, [ILoggerToken]); // Has dependency - MUST provide [ILoggerToken]
+// ⚠️ IMPORTANT: If a class constructor has parameters (dependencies), you MUST provide them in the dependencies array. services.addSingleton<ILogger>(ILoggerToken, Logger); // No dependencies - constructor has no parameters

+// ⚠️ IMPORTANT: The order of dependency tokens must match the constructor parameter order. services.addScoped<IUserService>(IUserServiceToken, UserService, [ILoggerToken]); // Has dependency - MUST provide [ILoggerToken]

 // Build provider